maly/bas80/README.md

 Sets the first unused addr to given constant expression.
 BASIC will not use any memory above the RAMTOP (stack is not affected)

+Should be used only once (It takes the last value, ramtop is not dynamic)

 ### TAKE var
 ### TAKE var1,var2
 ### FN(label,expr)